What are some signs of Failure to Attend to Personal Hygiene?

 A nursing home which fails to attend to hygiene and sanitation is guilty of neglect towards its residents, and is in violation of the laws regulating Georgia nursing homes.

 What should I do if I suspect my loved one has been a victim of Failure to Attend to Personal Hygiene?

 If you suspect your loved one has been a victim of failure to attend to personal hygiene, you should call Georgia Healthcare Facility Regulation and report the nursing home for neglect.
 Explain why you believe the nursing home is neglectful, including the signs of poor hygiene you have observed.

-After reporting the nursing home, consider calling a lawyer for a consultation.
+After reporting the nursing home, consider calling one of our Georgia nursing home neglect lawyers for a consultation.
 If your loved one has been neglected through a failure to attend to personal hygiene, he or she may be able to receive monetary compensation from the nursing home.
 An experienced nursing home neglect lawyer will be able to tell you whether or not you have a case and help you decide whether to file a claim against the nursing home.

 Of course, you should also make sure your loved one is taken care of physically.
 If poor hygiene has resulted in infection or illness, get your loved one medical treatment as soon as possible.
 You may wish to contact an ombudsman to help you confront the nursing home and advocate for your loved one’s basic rights on a community level.

 What should a nursing home do to prevent Failure to Attend to Personal Hygiene?

 To prevent failure to attend to personal hygiene, nursing homes should follow standard practices like hand washing and sanitizing surfaces.